vmware-tanzu/velero/docs/quickstart.md

 The following example sets up the Ark server and client, then backs up and restores a sample application.

 For simplicity, the example uses Minio, an S3-compatible storage service that runs locally on your cluster.
+Backups and restores for an on-premises cluster work the same way as the example.

 See [Set up Ark with your cloud provider][3] for how to run on a cloud provider.

 ### Prerequisites